US special counsel faults FBI's handling of 2016 Trump-Russia probe

 Durham's report on Monday echoed many of the concerns the inspector general previously raised about the rigor of the FBI's process for applying to the Foreign Intelligence Surveillance Court for wiretap applications.

-(Reporting by Sarah N. Lynch; additional reporting by Doina Chiacu; Editing by Lisa Shumaker)
+(Reporting by Sarah N. Lynch; additional reporting by Doina Chiacu and Jasper Ward; Editing by Lisa Shumaker)

 ((sarah.n.lynch@thomsonreuters.com; 202-579-0289;))